NiamhOL/Niamh-O-Leary-problem-set-for-52445-Programming-and-Scripting/README.md

 ### **Exercise 9**
 Filename: solution-9.py contains solution to problem 9.

+In solving this problem I firstly search for and saved Chapter 1 Mody Dick as a text file.
+I then researched how to open a tect file in python.

 Refernces:
 McLoughlin, I. (2019), *Lecture Presentations - 52445 - Programming and Scripting*, Higher Diploma in Computing and Data Analytics, Galway Mayo Institute of Technology.
+The Python Tutorial 3.7, secion 7.2 - Reading and Writing Files.

 ### **Exercise 10**
 Filename: solution-10.py contains solution to problem 10.
 Each plot is saved as a .png file.